The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 Red Art Gallery Cafe

 This cute cafe is located inside an art gallery selling lovely gifts and artwork.
-The menu is small but the bagels are tasty (we got avocado smash) and the Christmas mince pies were delicious.
+The menu is small but the bagels are tasty (we got the avocado smash).

 A lovely space with a large garden.
 We found the vegetarian options a bit limited if you don’t like eggs but enjoyed the massive halloumi and grilled vegetable sandwich.